Kneasle/BobCSharp/README.md

     - `PlaceNotation`
     - `CalledChange`

-- General features:
+- Performance features:
-  - Very high performance (properties are not calculated until they are needed, and then only calculated once).
+  - BobC# uses lazy evaluation on all properties (so values are only calculated when they are requested).
+  - Values are also stored so if a values is requested twice, the second call is basically instant.

 ### Features in Development:
 - Touch proving done first by lead end transpositions, speeding up truth checks.